 To learn more about the effects of alcohol on the brain start reading This Naked Mind!

-Keep analyzing your feelings, your thoughts and your emotions.
+Keep analyzing your feelings, your thoughts, and your emotions.
 Learn what your anxiety is truly about and work to reshape those expectations with the realities you now know.
-Anxiety after drinking can continue long after you after alcohol free if you do not dispel the myths you have created that surround the anticipation and perceived belief of the pleasure alcohol will bring.
+Anxiety after drinking can continue long after you are alcohol-free if you do not dispel the myths you have created.
+They will continue to surround the anticipation and perceived belief of the pleasure alcohol will bring.